patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/status-and-severity/status-and-severity.md

 ### Usage

-Use status icons to:
+Use status icons:
-- Provide more context to the meaning or current state of an alert, modal, banner, or similar component.
+- To provide more context to the meaning or current state of an alert, modal, banner, or similar component.
-- Properly identify the type of message being shared (based on the usage definitions in the previous table).
+- To properly identify the type of message being shared (based on the usage definitions in the previous table).

-Do not use status icons to:
+Do not use status icons:
-- Convey severity.
+- To convey severity.
 Use [severity icons](#severity-icons) instead.
-- Communicate a message on their own, without a text label.
+- To communicate a message without a text label.
 ## Severity icons

 When there is an issue or incident related to a source of data, it is important to communicate the severity of the situation to help users to measure and understand the impact that it may have.
 To facilitate effective communication, we offer a series of severity icons.